-The Corporation monitors the performance of the College regularly against the strategic plan.
+The Corporation monitors performance of the College regularly against the strategic plan.

-The plan is reviewed and updated each year, the current strategic plan period for the 2023 - 2028 period will be formally adopted and agreed at the December 2023 Corporation meeting.
+The plan is reviewed and updated each year, the current strategic plan period for the 2023 - 2028 period has been formally adopted and agreed at the December 2023 Corporation meeting.